 - Why some children have a higher risk of ill health compared to other children

 - Effect of diagnosing the congenital anomaly before birth on the health and treatment options

-- The cost of hospitalisation
+- Cost of hospitalisation

 How are we going to do this?